 The pheasant release program in Western Washington provides upland bird hunting opportunities in areas that cannot sustain naturally reproducing populations due to our cool, wet climate and lack of grain farming.
 This program encourages participation from new, young, and seasoned hunters.
-Approximately 35,000 to 40,000 pheasants are released yearly at 27 sites throughout Western Washington.
-Pheasant releases will occur at three sites in District 14 this fall.
+Approximately 35,000 to 40,000 pheasants are released yearly at 25 sites throughout western Washington.
+Pheasant releases will occur at four sites in District 14 this fall.

-Whatcom County has two pheasant release sites, one at the WDFW Lake Terrell Wildlife Area and the other at the adjacent Alcoa Intalco Works.
-Volunteer members perform releases on Tuesday, Friday, and Saturday of each week during the season, with approximately 300 birds released each week between the two sites.
+Whatcom County has three pheasant release sites, including the WDFW Lake Terrell Unit of Whatcom Wildlife Area, the adjacent Alcoa Intalco Works, and the BP release site along Grand View Rd.
+Volunteer members perform releases on Tuesday, Friday, and Saturday of each week during the season, with approximately 300 birds released each week between the sites.